Marie Kohler: Journalism

-Marie Kohler has been a freelance journalist for Wisconsin and national publications since 1980.
+Kohler has been a freelance journalist for Wisconsin and national publications since 1980.
 She has written film reviews for the Milwaukee Sentinel; theater reviews for Art Muscle; feature articles for Milwaukee Magazine; essays for Milwaukee Footlights, Shepherd Express and The Wisconsin Academy Review; and pieces for American Theater Magazine.
 She has also been published in National Trust Magazine, Great Lakes Stages and Milwaukee Metro.

-Her articles explore a range of subjects — from Wisconsin's tradition of Friday night fish fries to Frank Lloyd Wright's architecture to airport mosaics to trends in theater and film.
+Her articles explore a range of subjects – from Wisconsin's tradition of Friday night fish fries to Frank Lloyd Wright's architecture to airport mosaics to trends in theater and film.